Forms and Information

 The Learning Access Program does not determine class attendance policies.
 Because attendance may be integral to the pedagogic process, these policies are set by faculty at the university, departmental, or individual level.
 In some cases, attendance is fundamental to the course, while in other instances faculty may determine that students can master course content despite some absences.
 Similarly, faculty also determine policies regarding make-up work, extra credit, and missed quizzes or tests.
 Faculty are not required to lower or substantially modify academic standards for accommodation purposes.

 Emotional support animal requests are treated as a housing accommodation request and must follow the general principles for such request as outlined in the Housing Accommodation Request Guidelines.
 Additionally, students requesting an emotional support animal must submit the Request for Emotional Support Animal form.
 This document outlines the procedures for students who are requesting an accommodation to have an emotional support animal in an on-campus residence.
 Student's requesting this accommodation must submit a Request for Emotional Support Animal and a Housing Accommodation Request form (if one is not already on file), which must be completed by a physician, psychiatrist, social worker, or mental health provider.

 Please consult the Emotional Support Animals Procedure for additional information prior to submitting the request.
-Requests are reviewed by the housing committee on a monthly basis.
+Requests are reviewed by the housing committee on a bimonthly basis.
 Students are encouraged to complete the requested paperwork prior to the start of the semester if applicable so that there is not a delay in the approval process.